What is Predictive Analytics?

 2. Neural Network

 Neural network models are a form of predictive modeling method that draws inspiration from the structure and functionality of the human brain.
 Their objective is to acquire knowledge about intricate relationships between input and output variables and employ this knowledge for making predictions.
-These models frequently find application in domains like image recognition, natural language processing, and speech recognition, enabling predictions such as object recognition, sentiment analysis, and speech transcription.
+These models frequently find application in domains like image recognition, natural language processing, and speech recognition, enabling predictions such as pattern recognition, sentiment analysis, and speech transcription.

 3. Classification